flux-subsystem-argo/demo/README.md

 ## Getting Started with Flamingo CLI

 This guide will provide a step-by-step process for setting up a GitOps environment using Flux and ArgoCD, via Flamingo.
-We will use this public repository to install and bootstrap Flamingo, so no manual installation steps are required.
-However, if you fork the repository and make it private, you will need to set up a Secret to authenticate your Git repository.

 By the end of this guide, you will have Flamingo running locally on your KIND cluster.
 You will create a `podinfo` application with a Flux Kustomization, and generate a Flamingo app from this Flux object.

 Install CLIs
 - [KIND CLI](https://kind.sigs.k8s.io/docs/user/quick-start/#installation)